 Making Wild Cities — Notes on Participatory Urban (Re)Wilding

-For the last few months I’ve been working as creative director on a new urban rewilding project.
-I’m not going to write about that project here (it’s still in development) but instead I’ll discuss some of the research I’ve come across and how I’ve started organising my thinking.
+For the last few months (2020) I’ve been working as creative director on a new urban rewilding project.
+Here, I’ll discuss some of the research I’ve come across and how I’ve started organising my thinking.

 Participatory urban (re)wilding combines three distinct phenomena that have their own complexities and characteristics.
 Participation and cities, I know a thing or two about; rewilding less so.
 I’m interested in how to combine the three — in my view, doing so is one of the fundamental tactics we have for surviving the 21st century.
 But that gets pretty complicated.
 And messy, in a delightfully difficult way.
 Although I’ve dabbled in tangentially related themes several times over the last 15 years (including Flightpath Toronto, the GROW Observatory and the Huey-Dewey-Louie Climate Clock) this has been my first opportunity to get much deeper into the topic, and perhaps eventually to have some useful impact.